snakemake/snakemake/docs/getting_started/migration.rst

 Morever, some options have been renamed:

 * All the execution backends have been moved into plugins.
-When you used e.g. ``--kubernetes`` and corresponding options before, you should now use ``--executor kubeternes`` and check the `Snakemake plugin catalog <https://snakemake.github.io/snakemake-plugin-catalog/plugins/executor/kubernetes.html>`_ for the new options.
+When you used e.g. ``--kubernetes`` and corresponding options before, you should now use ``--executor kubernetes`` and check the `Snakemake plugin catalog <https://snakemake.github.io/snakemake-plugin-catalog/plugins/executor/kubernetes.html>`_ for the new options.
 The same holds for all other execution backends, see `here <https://snakemake.github.io/snakemake-plugin-catalog/index.html>`_.
 * The ``--use-conda`` and ``--use-singularity`` options are deprecated.
 Instead you should now use ``--software-deployment-method conda`` or ``--software-deployment-method apptainer`` or ``--software-deployment-method conda apptainer`` if you need both.
 * There is a new executor plugin for `Google Cloud Batch <https://cloud.google.com/batch/docs/get-started>`_.
   This is meant as a replacement for the old Google Life Sciences executor.